 Living a slower life helps us make time for meaningful hobbies and reconnect with our natural state of being: movement, creation, and connection.

-It helps us forge bonds that are as strong and deepened by shared experiences and sincere attention.
+It helps us forge bonds that are strengthened by shared experiences and sincere attention.

 4. Increased Mindfulness

-Each moment in the slow-living lifestyle is a sparkle of magic, teaching us to live in the present moment by paying attention to the trivial things in life.
+Each moment in the slow-living lifestyle is a spark of magic, teaching us to live in the present moment by paying attention to the trivial things in life.

 Whether it is about noticing the texture and taste of our food, the colors of the sky, the freshness of the air, the warmth of the sunlight…